TheFelixLive/Timer-V/README.md

 ---

 ### Planned features
-- Updates the save data of an older timer version (at start, 4.1.0 will be fully supported and it is planned to be rolled out further with each feature update)
+- Updates the save data of an older timer version (It's planned to be rolled out further with each feature update; [read more here](#updating))
 - Statistics e.g. stores, for example, which blocks were mined or placed or how far someone has travelled (planed for `v.5.x.0`)
 - Players can create their own template (planed for `v.5.x.0`)
 - A global search for all features of the timer (planed for `v.5.x.0`)